abazh/routing_lab/README.md

 # IP Routing Lab

-This is IP Routing lab consist 3 ASes where each AS has 3 routers and 2 clients using FRR docker image.
-Please refer to the topology when you are going to configure each routers.
+This IP Routing lab consists of 3 ASes where each AS has 3 routers and 2 clients using FRR docker image.
+Please refer to the topology when you are going to configure each router.
 ![Image of Topology](Topology_Adjar2020.jpg)

 ## Prerequisite